LauraWartschinski/PrivateFriendToFriend/README.md

 ![example of three connected peers](https://github.com/LauraWartschinski/PrivateFriendToFriend/blob/master/doku/threesome.png)

+In this example, all peers are connected on the Connection Overlay.
+Bob is friends with Claire, and Emily is friends with Claire (you can see the requests for friendship in Claires logs).
+All peers have two announcements, from both other peers, even though they are only friends with one other peer, since the other announcement is forwarded through the network.

 #### Conclusion ####

 The network is, obviously, not exactly fast and efficient.
 In the worst case, a long chain of n friends with no interconnections (Alice-Bob-Claire-Emily), a transmission from Alice to Emily would require n transmissions of announcements, n requests, and n times a file to be delivered over the whole network.
 The routing complexity is in O(n), which is considerably worse than lots of other, more sensible filesharing systems, e.g. those with a DHT.
 Every Peer only *needs* to have one friend to be able to receive files, but it is not given that every file will be available in such case.
 It is possible if the whole friend overlay is a connected graph, which doesn't need to be the case, since it is up to the user who they consider to be a friend.
 To sum it up, this P2P network is very inefficient.